 Russian humor is extremely pervasive.
 Almost every print publication will have at least a few jokes in it, up to and including the TV guide.
-They say that while in most countries, The Internet Is for Porn
+They say that while in most countries,

 , in Russia, the Internet Is For Jokes.

 Russian humour comes mostly in the form of "anecdotes" (anekdoty) - joke stories with a punchline.
 Typical of Russian joke culture is a series of categories with fixed and highly familiar settings and characters.
 Surprising effects are achieved by an endless variety of plots and plays on words.